 - Hidden Depths: Even though it was too late, Jonathan’s biological father did come back for him.

 - Hit Me, Dammit!: The guy Ray boxes in the first season finale is eager to try S&M.

-John: Jesus! that hardly qualifies you
+Jonathan: Jesus!
+That hardly qualifies you.

-- Insufferable Genius: Greene
+- Insufferable Genius: Louis.

 - Jewish and Nerdy: Jonathan.

-- Nature Versus Nurture: Also qualifies as Rewatch Bonus as anyone watching will notice that Jonathan and Rose are ridiculously similar to each other.
+- Nature vs. Nurture: Also qualifies as Rewatch Bonus as anyone watching will notice that Jonathan and Rose are ridiculously similar to each other.
 Though Averted as well given the fact that neither of them are anything like their father however.